tkhyn/djangorecipebook/README.rst

    Creates a script that invokes ``manage.py test [apps]``

 djangorecipebook:create
-   Creates a django project from on a user-defined template or using django's ``startproject`` management command.
+   Creates a django project from a user-defined template or using django's ``startproject`` management command.
 This recipe will not generate any script.
    The name of the created project is the name of the section.